TalentedComponent/CarND-BehavioralCloning-P3/README.md

 model.add(Convolution2D(3, 1, 1, border_mode='same', name='color_conv'))
 ```
 * The remaining convolutional layers are directly taken from VGG16
-* I've added 5 fully connected layers in decreasing complexity as the
+* I've added 5 fully connected layers in decreasing complexity as the classifier
-classifier
 * I load the pre-trained no-top weights for the VGG16.
+* I ensure that the top 3 conv blocks from VGG16 are frozen and the other layers are trainable.

 ### Regularization
 We take care of regularization in three ways